Madison (video game): Reception

-MADiSON was scientifically recognized as the "Scariest Video Game of All Time", by The Science of Scare Project from Broadband Choices who has set out to scientifically measure the scariest forms of entertainment available.
+In October 2022, MADiSON was recognized as the "Scariest Video Game of All Time", by The Science of Scare Project from Broadband Choices who set out to measure the scariest forms of entertainment available.
 200 participants were invited to play over 45 horror games released in the last three decades.
-In each case – the subjects’ heart rate was monitored during the game.
-The heart rate was measured while resting, right in the middle of the game, and the highest jumps in heart rate were recorded.

-The respondents playing at Madison recorded an average of 97 beats / minute, and at the peak this rate stopped at 131 bit/s, with the new IP beating off established franchises such as Resident Evil and Silent Hill.

-MADiSON was declared of cultural interest in Buenos Aires, Argentina.
+In each case–the subjects’ heart rate was monitored while playing the game.
+Heart rates were measured while resting or in the middle of the game.
+The respondents playing Madison recorded an average of 97 beats / minute, and at the peak this rate stopped at 131 bit/s, with the new IP surpassing established franchises such as Resident Evil and Silent Hill.
+MADiSON would also be declared of cultural interest in Buenos Aires, Argentina.